Don’t Try This At Home!

 Climbing a trail to a viewpoint and being rewarded with a fantastic vista is rewarding in and of itself, but when you can share that awe-inspiring effect with the person you love, it is exponentially better!
-Even something like having a dangerous close encounter with a bear can bring you closer together.
+Even something like having a dangerously close encounter with a bear can bring you closer together.

 You will share the memory of that adventure with each other for the rest of your lives (but please do make sure that you employ proper hiking safety precautions to keep you and your partner safe!).

-Walking through forests and valleys, up mountains, and down canyons, will create a calming effect for both of you.
+Walking through forests and valleys, up mountains, and down canyons will create a calming effect for both of you.

 There have been many times where my partner and I will have had a disagreement, but any resentment that stems from it immediately dissipates as soon as we start to plan our next hike, or take that first step on a new trail.

-Human beings are after all, creatures of nature, and we are not meant to be cooped up all the time in office buildings and apartments.
+Human beings are, after all, creatures of nature, and we are not meant to be cooped up all the time in office buildings and apartments.

 Getting out in the wilderness really does have a therapeutic effect that cannot be overstated.

 This will translate to your relationship when you go hiking together.